shradhaar/fake-news-hackathon-2025/README.md

 - Modern JavaScript (ES6+)
 - Responsive design for all devices
 - State management with React hooks
-- Smart algorithms for question rotation
+- Smart algorithms for question rotation and round management